Role Of Intellectual Property Amid Covid-19 Pandemic

 Why is protecting IP still crucial?

 Undoubtedly, Coronavirus is destroying economies all over the world.
 Since there is no such idea of how long the situation persists, the companies are trying to get their hands on something functional, that may help them to outshine in the current situation.
 With the same thought process, they are racing towards adopting or developing solutions in an industry that is aligned with the current situation.
 The solutions can be of their own very domain or can belong to other ones.
 The key factor is that it has to be aligned with the current situation.
-That means, industries which are (in)directly contributing towards the economy in the middle of lockdown due to the coronavirus pandemic.
-For example, the industries which are currently on a high are: medical, entertainment, online gaming, video conferencing, social media, etc. So, a shift toward adopting the solutions from these industries is apparent.
-Consequently, this may lead to an increase in possibility of infringement accusations.
+That means industries that are (in)directly contributing to the economy are in the middle of lockdown due to the coronavirus pandemic.
+For example, the industries which are currently on a high are medical, entertainment, online gaming, video conferencing, social media, etc. So, a shift toward adopting the solutions from these industries is apparent.
+Consequently, this may lead to an increase in the possibility of infringement accusations.
 This makes protecting IP crucial.

 What opportunities can be created by having IP assets?

-Companies can use IP as a weapon to fight financial imbalance:
+Companies can use IP as a weapon to fight the financial imbalance

 The lockdown has halted most of the industry operations.
 This has worsened the financial state of companies.
 But, no matter what the situation is, they got their IP assets’ back.
 Companies can utilize their intangible assets to compensate for their loss in revenue by